AT&T announced today that it would deliver the first commercial 5G device, the Netgear Nighthawk 5G Mobile Hotspot, in three days, on December 21st.

 What to expect

-Currently, AT&T says its 5G has been live in parts of 12 cities, including Atlanta, Charlotte, N.C., Dallas, Houston, Indianapolis, Jacksonville, Fla., Louisville, Ky., Oklahoma City, New Orleans, Raleigh, N.C., San Antonio and Waco (Texas).
-The company also commits to turn 5G on in seven more cities, including Las Vegas, Los Angeles, Nashville, Orlando, San Diego, San Francisco and San Jose (California) by the first half of 2019.
+Currently, AT&T says its 5G has been live in parts of 12 cities, including Atlanta, Charlotte, N.C., Dallas, Houston, Indianapolis, Jacksonville, Fla., Louisville, Ky., Oklahoma City, New Orleans, Raleigh, N.C., San Antonio, and Waco (Texas).
+The company also commits to turning 5G on in seven more cities, including Las Vegas, Los Angeles, Nashville, Orlando, San Diego, San Francisco, and San Jose (California) by the first half of 2019.

 Other carriers will eventually join the movement.
 Despite that fact, though, it will take a while to see how 5G pans out.

 This is simply because there are currently no devices that support 5G yet, other than the Netgear mobile hotspot mentioned above.
 And this means the use of 5G will be very limited at first.

 Soon enough, however, you will see more and more 5G handsets on the market.
 If you just got a new phone this year, chances are your next upgrade will be one that supports 5G.

 Eventually, it’s safe to say that you’ll even find Wi-Fi routers with a built-in 5G receiver (instead of a built-in cable/DSL modem.)
 And when 5G becomes more and more popular as a residential broadband connection, traditional cable, DSL and optic providers will need to lower their service fees to compete.

 As for now, though, early adopters can expect 5G to be available with data plans slightly less expensive than those of 4G.
 AT&T, for example, is offering the Netgear mobile hotspot with a 15GB data plan for $70/month, no contract.
 Also, my guess is, initially, 5G speed will be just slightly faster than 4G.